The generalized work function algorithm is competitive for the generalized 2-server problem: Introduction

 Our potential function has a long description and may seem unintuitive at first.
 It is a linear combination of two functions: $\Ff$ and $\Gg$.
 Function $\Ff$ is a special case of the potential function that was used in~\cite{SittersStougie2006} to give the first constant competitive algorithm for the generalized 2-server problem.
 When we use only $\Ff$ as our potential function and follow the line of proof that we use here, then the analysis fails.
-Taking $\Gg$ as potential function doesn't work either.
+Taking $\Gg$ as potential function does not work either.
 However, the two functions are in a way complementary and if we take a linear combination of the two functions then the proof goes through.

-Next, we give a short technical sketch of the proof, which applies to both the \CNN problem and the general problem.
-This part may be unclear for some readers but may be very helpful for readers that are familiar with analysis of the work function algorithm.
-The potential function has the following form.
+Next, we give a very short technical sketch of the proof, which applies to both the \CNN problem and the general problem.
+This part can be ignored but it may be very helpful for readers that are familiar with analysis of the work function algorithm.
+Definitions and formulas given here are presented in more detail later.